computation-structures/asim/EDX.md

 of the values.
 When the student clicks `Submit`, any edits made by the student to their program are sent to the edX server, along with the computed checksum.
 The edX server saves student's program and the student's checksum is compared to the expected checksum.
-The the checksums match, the problem is marked correct.
+If the checksums match, the problem is marked correct.

 To add checking to an exercise: